rongyj/derivhack2019/examples/hellocdm/README.md

   )
 ```

 5. `exerciseChoice` is the final step and is used to exercise the `SayHello` choice on our contract.
+Recall this updates the contract identifier to `Hello, ____!` and increments the `version` number.
 Again, it's very similar to the other HTTP calls.
 Besides the aforementioned header and meta blocks, it requires a `contractId`, `choice` and `argument` to pass to the DAML choice.
 In our example, the choice is `SayHello`, and the argument is the greeting message.
-The script calls this with `World`, to update the contract identifier to "Hello, World!".

 ```python
   return requests.post(